-For the most up-to-date information about parking, including information about Valet Parking, please visit our website at myLRH.org/parking.
+For the most up-to-date information about parking, especially during the pandemic, including information about Valet Parking, please visit our website at myLRH.org/parking.

 PRE-OP

 You will be taken to a room where you will be asked to change into a hospital gown.
 The nurse will explain what to expect and will perform a brief physical exam.